weisscharlesj/SciCompChem_JupyterBook/notebooks/chapter_13/chap_13.md

 (13.1.2)=
 ### 13.1.2 Changing Directory

-To change the current working directory, use the cd command.
+To change the current working directory, use the `cd` command.
 This can be used either incrementally by stepping one directory at a time or by providing the full path name such as /Users/Me/Documents/Scripts/.

     $ cd Desktop

 This only allows the user to navigate into folders.
-To back out of a folder, `cd..` (with two periods) is used.
+To back out of a folder, `cd ..` (space with two periods) is used.

-    $ cd..
+    $ cd ..

 There is certainly much more that can be done with Bash scripting, but this is enough of a foundation for you to find and run scripts as we will do below.

 (13.2)=
 ## 13.2 Running Scripts

 Now that you know the basics of the Bash command line, we can now run our first script.
 Open a text editor of your choice.
-It is recommended not to use your regular word processor (e.g., Word, LibreOffice, Pages, etc…) as it may save extra formatting in any text file generated.
+It is recommended not to use your regular word processor (e.g., Word, LibreOffice, Pages, etc...) as it may save extra formatting in any text file generated.
 Most computer operating systems come with a very basic text editor suited for writing code.
 Save the following as a text file titled `first_script.py`.
 The `.py` extension does not do anything to the file; it just indicates to other software that this text file is a Python script.

 ~~~python
 import random